Bampur

+Bampur (بُنپور and بمپور) is a city in the Central District of Bampur County, Sistan and Baluchestan province, Iran, serving as capital of both the county and the district.

 History

 The old citadel of Bampur, on a hill about 100 ft high 3 mi north of the river, fell into ruins.
 A new fort called Kalah Nasseri, was built at Pahrah, which is known as Iranshahr, 15 mi further east, in the 1880s.

 Fahraj, which in 1911 had a population of about 2,500, has become more important than Bampur.
 Fahraj, which is also known as Pahura (or Paharu or Puhra), is by some identified as the Poura where Alexander the Great halted on his march from the Indus Valley.